 You can also dry your mushrooms in a Food Dehydrator.

-Chefman Food Dehydrator Machine with 6 Trays — This is a food dehydrator that I use and recommend.
+If you decide to purchase a food dehydrator, it’s important to buy a good one.
+I use and recommend the Chefman Food Dehydrator Machine with 6 Trays.
 There are cheaper ones, but the cheap ones have one preset temperature that is usually too high for dehydrating mushrooms.
 This one lets you set the temperature anywhere from 95￮F to 158￮F.

 To store your dried mushrooms, put them in sealed containers – a mason jar is a good option — and store them out of direct sunlight and heat.
 Both the sun and heat can cause condensation to form in the container, and this (along with moisture not totally dried out of the mushrooms), can cause mold to grow.